bkondratek/uirt/README.md

 With ```uirt``` you can also generate plausible values (PVs) conditioned via latent regression.

-And If you are having trouble with fitting 3PLM to your data,
+If you are having trouble with fitting 3PLM to your data,
 ```uirt``` will come to help, as it enables imposing priors on parameter estimation.
 Alternatively, an automated explorative search for a 3PLM-fitting
 subset of items is also available.